techidaily/site-games-able/source/_posts/assessing-quicker-resume-usage-in-xbox-series-gaming.md

 ![A photograph of an Xbox One controller in front of a bright yellow background](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/yellow-xbox-one-controller.jpg)

  And without changes, you could find Quick Resume going down the same avenue as Xbox features of the past.
-Luckily, Xbox has stated that it will address this issue at some point, as reported by[Video Games Chronicle](https://www.videogameschronicle.com/news/phil-spencer-says-xbox-will-look-at-letting-players-disable-quick-resume/) .
+Luckily, Xbox has stated that it will address this issue at some point, as reported by [Video Games Chronicle](https://www.videogameschronicle.com/news/phil-spencer-says-xbox-will-look-at-letting-players-disable-quick-resume/) .
 Hopefully, Xbox actually works on a fix soon, and don't hold off until it's too late.

 ## Quick Resume Is a Great Idea With Irritating Issues